andrewebling/john-lewis-dishwashers/Readme.md

 # Points for Improvement

+ * If the network connection was offline when a request is tried, re-trying the request later, so content loads as soon as a usable network connection becomes available.
+ * Unit testing improvements - I still miss ```OCMock``` and reverting to fakes feels like a big backwards step.
+While it's still possible to use ```OCMock``` with Swift code, it requires the tests to be written in Objective-C. Given the lifetime of test code generally exceeds the code under test, this would not be desirable.
+In addition use of Storyboards make classical dependency injection impossible (since you aren't in control of the view controller initialization any more).
  * If this app was being developed/maintained by a larger team, I would probably recommend moving away from Storyboards.
- * If the network connection was offline when a request is tried, re-trying the request later, so content loads as soon as a usable network connection becomes available.
+This would aid straight forward dependency injection and sidestep Storyboard merge conflicts, which can be a problem with large teams using a standard SCM branching strategy like GitFlow.
  * UITests
  * UI scripts which could be used for automating capturing and updating screenshots for the App Store, when integrated into a solution like Fastlane.